 Methods of Carbonation

-The traditional method involves carbonating the beer during secondary fermentation at low temperatures and under counter-pressure.
-The beer transferred to the conditioning tank should have at least 0.5 to 1.0°P of fermentable extract and be placed under pressure from 12 to 15 psi in conditioning tanks (16).
+The traditional method involves carbonating the beer during secondary fermentation (i.e., lagering) at low temperatures and under counter-pressure.
+The beer transferred to the conditioning tank should have at least 0.5 to 1.0 degree Plato of fermentable extract and be placed under pressure from 12 to 15 pounds per square inch (psi) in conditioning tanks (Patino, 1999).
 While in the tank, the remaining extract ferments and creates sufficient carbon dioxide to saturate the beer to equilibrium.
+Munroe reports that if the pressure is too high during secondary fermentation, yeast growth may be affected and change the flavor characteristics of the beer (Slater, 1989).

-Another carbonation technique involves priming the green beer with wort-primed beer, a process referred to as “kraeusening.”
-As the second fermentation takes place, the excess carbon dioxide is bled off until the fermentation end point is obtained.
+Another carbonation technique involves priming the green beer with wort-primed beer, a process referred to as kräusening.

-Before the advent of artificial carbonation, brewers carbonated beer by adding priming sugars (glucose, dextrose, and invert sugar) to the bottle for conditioning.
+Before the advent of artificial carbonation, brewers carbonated beer by adding priming sugars (glucose, dextrose, and invert sugar) to the bottle or cask for conditioning.

-In-line carbonation involves injecting carbon dioxide into the beer through a fritted stainless steel diffuser (see Figure 16.1) between the outlet of the filter and the bright beer tank.
+In-line carbonation involves injecting carbon dioxide into the beer through a fritted stainless-steel diffuser (Figure 16.1) between the outlet of the filter and the bright beer tank.
+It cannot be done upstream from DE filtration because carbon dioxide bubbles would disturb the filter bed (Meheen, 1994).

-In-tank carbonation involves injecting carbon dioxide through either a submersed ceramic or sintered stainless steel stone (see Figure 16.2) at the bottom of the tank until a given backpressure is reached.
+In-tank carbonation involves injecting carbon dioxide through either a submersed ceramic or sintered stainless steel stone (Figure 16.2) at the bottom of the tank until a given backpressure is reached.
+The introduction of minutely divided gas directly into the bottom of a tank closely resembles the gas generating action of beer fermenting under pressure.
+Reportedly in-tank carbonation brings about more uniform carbonation and eliminates the stratification of gas content that is often prevalent with other methods.

 Click on the following topics for more information on beer carbonation.